osmandapp/web/main/docs/user/widgets/map-buttons.md

 - *Visible if map is rotated* - the button is not visible while the compass is pointing the North at the top edge of your device.

 :::tip
-1. Tap the Compass button in the upper left corner of the screen, if visible, to switch the map orientation mode.
+1. Double tap (Android), One tap (iOS) the Compass button in the upper left corner of the screen, if visible, to switch the [map orientation mode](../map/interact-with-map.md).
 2. You can change the map orientation mode by long-tapping the Compass button.
-This action opens the [*Map orientation*](../map/interact-with-map.md#map-orientation-modes) screen.
+This action opens the [*Map orientation*](../map/interact-with-map.md#map-orientation-modes#map-orientation-modes) screen.
 :::